OPM/opm-reference-manual/docker/README.md

 `Dockerfile`'s are located in the directory `docker_files`.
 Currently, there are two Dockerfile directories, namely `ubuntu2204-lo7.5.9` and `ubuntu2310-dev`.
 The first one can be used to build a Docker image with Ubuntu22.04 and LibreOffice version 7.5.9.
-The second, allow you to build LibreOffice from source from a specified git tag and with or without debugging symbols.
+The second, allows you to build LibreOffice from source from a specified git tag and with or without debugging symbols.

 ### `lodocker-build-image`